Some Myths and Realities About

 Myth: Market value should approximate replacement cost.

 Reality: Market value is based on what a willing buyer likely would pay a willing seller for a particular property, with neither being under pressure to buy or sell.
-Replacement cost is the dollar amount required to reconstruct a property in-kind and may have no relationship at all to the market value.
+Replacement cost is the dollar amount required to reconstruct a property in-kind, may vary depending on current costs for labor and materials, and may have no relationship at all to the market value.

 Myth: Appraisers use a formula, such as a specific price per square foot, to figure out the value of a home.

 Reality: Appraisers make a detailed analysis of all factors pertaining to the value of a home including, among others, its location, condition, size, proximity to facilities and recent sale prices of comparable properties.
-Most adjustments used by appraisers are neighborhood specific.
+Most adjustments used by appraisers are neighborhood specific and may vary considerably depending on the neighborhood.

 Myth: In a robust economy - when the sales prices of homes in a given area are reported to be rising by a particular percentage - the value of individual properties in the area can be expected to appreciate by that same percentage.

-Reality: Value appreciation of a specific property must be determined on an individualized basis, factoring in data on comparable properties and other relevant considerations including location, condition and specific features for example.
+Reality: Value appreciation of a specific property must be determined on an individualized basis, factoring in data on comparable properties and other relevant considerations including the sale date, location, condition and specific features for example.
 This is true in good times as well as bad.

 Myth: You generally can tell what a property is worth simply by looking at the outside.